mongodb/specifications/source/transactions/tests/README.rst

 #.
 For each element in ``outcome``:

    - If ``name`` is "collection", verify that the test collection contains exactly the documents in the ``data`` array.
-Ensure this find uses Primary read preference even when the MongoClient is configured with another read preference.
+Ensure this find reads the latest data by using **primary read preference** with **local read concern** even when the MongoClient is configured with another read preference or read concern.

 Command-Started Events
 ``````````````````````